mtkennerly/kelonio/examples/mocha/README.md

 * In `.mocha-multi.json`:
   * Enable Kelonio's Mocha reporter.
   * Enable (default) or disable test description inference.
-When enabled, the current Mocha test name (including any nested `describe` calls) will be included in the performance report, in addition to any more specific descriptions that you pass to `benchmark.record()`.
+When enabled, the current test name (including any nested `describe` calls) will be included in the performance report, in addition to any more specific descriptions that you pass to `benchmark.record()`.
 * In `index.test.ts` or any other test file:
   * Call `benchmark.record()`.